 Deposits with offshore banks, such as those in the Channel Islands, also normally pay interest with no tax deducted.
 But the income is taxable in the UK if you are domiciled here and will need to be reported to HM Revenue & Customs (HMRC).
 Even if you do not report overseas interest to HMRC, there is a good chance that the bank or deposit-taker will report it under the global Common Reporting Standard requirements.
+In a recent statistical release, HMRC revealed it had received over seven million foreign financial account reports in 2018.

 The payment of interest without any tax deduction was designed to make life simple for most taxpayers, who would otherwise have had to reclaim small amounts of tax because their interest would fall within the personal savings allowance.
-However, if your interest income exceeds your personal savings allowance - more likely now than before 2022 - matters become more complicated:
+However, if your interest income exceeds your personal savings allowance - more likely now than in earlier years - matters become more complicated:

-You can allow HMRC to collect the estimated tax due by adjusting your Pay As You Earn (PAYE) code, if you have one.
+- You can allow HMRC to collect the estimated tax due by adjusting your Pay As You Earn (PAYE) code, if you have one.
 However, this will use historic data.
 For example, in calculating your 2024/25 PAYE code HMRC will have taken account of interest you earned in 2022/23.
-With interest rates in April 2022 below 1%, that figure may represent an underestimate, leaving you with a tax bill after the tax year ends.

-Alternatively, if you file a self-assessment tax return you can request that estimated tax is not collected, in which case your liability will fall within the usual self-assessment payment procedure.
+With interest rates in April 2022 below 1%, that figure may represent an underestimate, leaving you with a tax bill after the tax year ends. - Alternatively, if you file a self-assessment tax return you can request that estimated tax is not collected, in which case your liability will fall within the usual self-assessment payment procedure.
 This means payment will be made later than under the PAYE coding route, but you might face a large one-off demand.

-If interest on a fixed term savings bond is automatically accumulated and there is no option to withdraw it, HMRC's view is that there is no tax due during the life of the bond, but all interest is taxable at the maturity date.
+If interest on a fixed-term savings bond is automatically accumulated and there is no option to withdraw it (as applies, for example, with some National Savings & Investments products), HMRC's view is that there is no tax due during the life of the bond, but all interest is taxable at the maturity date.

+Wren Sterling® is a registered trademark of Wren Sterling Financial Planning Limited.
+All Rights Reserved.
+Wren Sterling is a trading name of Wren Sterling Financial Planning Limited, which is authorised and regulated by the Financial Conduct Authority.
+We are entered on the Financial Services Register No. 665653 at https://register.fca.org.uk.
+Registered office: 13-19 Derby Road, Nottingham NG1 5AA.
+Registered in England No. 09157918.
 Interest from directly owned, fixed-interest securities, such as government bonds (gilts), is usually paid without deduction of tax and you must report it to HMRC.
 When the nominal value of all your direct holdings exceeds £5,000, you will have to adjust after sale and purchase for any interest you have accrued.